yob/classifier/README.markdown

 To run multiple files through the test harness:

     find . -name "input*.csv" | xargs -L1 ruby -I lib bin/classify-nb

+### Custom Persistence

+By default, classifier data is stored in memory and will be lost when the ruby process ends.
+That's probably fine for experimenting, but to use a classifier in a real-world situation you'll likely want to store the data somewhere persistent like a database or file.

+    my_store = MyCustomStore.new
+    classifier = Classifier::NaiveBayes.new(store: my_store, categories: ["spam", "ham"])
+    classifier.train(category: "spam", features: ["cheap", "viagra"])
+    classifier.train(category: "ham", features: ["cheap", "fruit"])
+    puts classifier.classify("fruit").inspect

+A store object MUST implement the following contract.

+    # Stores a new document.
+The return value is ignored.
+    add_document(doc_id, category, features)

+    # Return an BigDecimal that indicates the number of times 'feature' occured
+    # in documents classified in 'category'
+    count_feature_in_category(category, feature)

+    # Return an BigDecimal that indicates the total number of features in documents
+    # classified in 'category'
+    count_features_in_category(category)

+    # Return a BigDecimal that inidicates the number of unique features seen in
+    # any document from all categories
+    count_uniq_features

+    # Return a BigDecimal indicating the number of documents that have been
+    # classified in 'category'
+    count_documents_in_category(category)

+    # Return a BigDecimal indicating the number of documents that have been
+    # classified in any category
+    count_documents

+A sample store that persists to a database using the `sequel` gem is also available:

+    require 'classifier'
+    require 'classifier/naive_bayes_sequel_store'

+    db = Sequel.connect(ENV["DATABASE_URL"])
+    db_store = Classifier::NaiveBayesSequelStore.new(db, :naive_bayes_table)
+    classifier = Classifier::NaiveBayes.new(store: db_store, categories: ["spam", "ham"])
+    classifier.train(category: "spam", features: ["cheap", "viagra"])
+    classifier.train(category: "ham", features: ["cheap", "fruit"])
+    puts classifier.classify("fruit").inspect

+The behaviour of your custom store must be accurate, or the classifier will produce inaccurate results.
+It's recommended that you write tests for the store that compare it's behaviour to the reference in-memory store: `Classifier::NaiveBayesMemoryStore`.

 ## Specs